ajfisher/jsiot-explorer/README.md

 # Javascript IoT workshop

 This repository contains helpful information for installation and code examples for the NodeBots IoT session.
+[There are some workshop slides that accompany this repository.](http://jsiot.ajf.io)

 ## Objective